-As a result, apart from the rest, you get the two files:
+Apart from the rest, the command output will contain the following two files:

-- a. build/libservo api.dll - b. build/libservo_api.a
+- a. build/libservo api.dll - b. build/libservo\api.a

-- 7. Run the cd tutorial command to navigate to the tutorial folder. - 8.
-Run make.
+7. Run the cd tutorial command to navigate to the tutorial folder.

+8. Run make.
 As a result, you get the build folder with executable tutorial files.